coolguy284/node-hash-backup/README.md

 ```

 ## Warning
-Restoration of symbolic link timestamps is inaccurate, and the birthtime cannot be set.
-Additionally, on Windows, symbolic link type is not stored (i.e. file vs directory vs junction).
+Restoration of symbolic link timestamps is inaccurate (for the last decimal place or two (or maybe more) on Windows's 7 decimal-digit precision timestamps), and the birthtime cannot be set.